Ferrari California: California T Handling Speciale (2016–2017)

 Similarly to the previous generation, a Handling Speciale (HS) package was made available for the California T, providing sportier handling at the expense of a stiffer ride.
 The Handling Speciale includes stiffer springs front and aft, retuned magnetorheological dampers, faster gear shifts when in Sport mode, a reprogrammed F1-Trac stability control, and a new sport exhaust system.
 Visually, the HS package-equipped cars are distinguished by a matte grey grille and rear diffuser, matte black diffuser fences and matte black exhaust tips.

 The California T Handling Speciale was unveiled at the March 2016 Geneva Motor Show.

 Tailor Made

 Through the Tailor Made programme, the California T was produced in several special editions and could also be customised to suit individual customers.
-For Ferrari's 70th anniversary in 2017, this included 70 liveries inspired by the company's iconic cars of the past such as the 250 GT Berlinetta SWB and Steve McQueen's 1963 250 GT Berlinetta lusso.
+For Ferrari's 70th anniversary in 2017, this included 70 liveries inspired by the company's iconic cars of the past such as the 250 GT Berlinetta SWB and Steve McQueen's 1963 250 GT Berlinetta Lusso.
 The California T Tailor Made liveries were unveiled at the March 2016 Geneva Motor Show and also shown at other subsequent motor shows such as the October 2016 Paris Motor Show.

-Marketing

-The California and California T have both been commemorated by Amalgam Collection in large 1:8 scale diecast replicas.
-These include hard top and convertible versions.
-MR Collection and BBR Models have also produced 1:18 and 1:43 scale replicas in hard top and convertible versions, including several different liveries.
-These replicas are all collectible investment pieces.
-Mass model manufacturers like Bburago, Maisto, Looksmart and Kyosho have also produced diecast models in 1:18, 1:24, 1:43, and 1:64 scale sizes.
-Hot Wheels manufactured at least six different California series in 1:18 and 1:43 scales.